pockerman/cuberl/examples/rl/rl_example_10/rl_example_10.md

-\page cuberl_example_10 CubeRL Example 10 Q-learning on `CliffWorld`
+\page cuberl_example_14 CubeRL Example 14 Q-learning on CliffWorld

 In this example, we will apply another temporal difference learning algorithm namely <a href="https://en.wikipedia.org/wiki/Q-learning">Q-learning</a>
 on _CliffWorld_.
 This is a Gymnasium-based environment implemented in \ref bitrl::envs::gymnasium::CliffWorld "bitrl::envs::gymnasium::CliffWorld" class.
-We used this environment in example \ref cuberl_example_9 "CubeRL Example 9: SARSA on `CliffWorld`".
+We used this environment in example \ref cuberl_example_13.

 Q-learning, just like SARSA, is a model-free reinforcement learning algorithm that learns how good an action is in a given state, without needing a model of the environment.
-As the name suggests, the algorithms learns a state-action value function $Q(s,\alpha)$.
+As the name suggests, the algorithms learns a state-action value function \f$Q(s,\alpha)\f$.
 The algorithm is very similar to SARSA.
 Before we show the algorithmic steps, here is the update function used in Q-learning

 $$